alvindcaesar/alvindcaesar/README.md

 ✔️ [DigitalOcean](https://m.do.co/c/b461caa6b976) / Vultr / AWS <br>
 ✔️ ..and an unhealthy amount of caffeine in order for all of the above to work together. ☕<br>

-> *I'm currently open for any dev jobs in accordance with the tech stack above.
-If you have any project in mind that need helps, don't hesitate to email me at* [`hello@alvindcaesar.com`](mailto:hello@alvindcaesar.com) *or send your inquiry directly at* [`https://alvindcaesar.com/contact`](https://alvindcaesar.com/contact).
+> *I'm currently open for any projects in accordance with the tech stack above.
+If you have any project in mind that need helps, don't hesitate to email me at* [`hello@alvindcaesar.com`](mailto:hello@alvindcaesar.com).